Skip to content

 Advertisement

-Express Entry is the quickest way to immigrate to Canada.
+Express Entry immigration to Canada is one of the fastest ways to move to Canada.
 But, that doesn't necessarily mean everybody can immigrate to Canada through this fast-track pathway.
 This guide will help you understand if Express Entry Canada is the best way for you and your family, if applicable, to settle in Canada.

 Individuals and families around the world can immigrate to Canada within just a few months through the Express Entry immigration selection system.
 First introduced in 2015, Express Entry has become the main driver of skilled worker immigration to Canada and one of the most popular immigration systems globally.